dynamsoft-docs/capture-vision-docs-js/programming/javascript/user-guide/cvr-readme.md

 # Dynamsoft Capture Vision Router Module

-The Dynamsoft Capture Vision Router module is the cornerstone of the Dynamsoft Capture Vision architecture.
-To learn more, please refer to [Architecture of Dynamsoft Capture Vision](https://www.dynamsoft.com/capture-vision/docs/core/architecture/index.html#capture-vision-router).
+The Dynamsoft Capture Vision Router module is the cornerstone of the [Dynamsoft Capture Vision (DCV) architecture](https://www.dynamsoft.com/capture-vision/docs/core/architecture/index.html#capture-vision-router).
+It focuses on coordinating batch image processing and provides APIs for setting up image sources and result receivers, configuring workflows with parameters, and controlling processes.